 Unseasoned Wood Generates Too Much Smoke

-When burning unseasoned wood, you will find that it generates a lot of smoke.
-This smoke will be constant.
-If you are burning inside your home, this smoke can build up as creosote inside your chimney.
+When burning unseasoned wood, you’ll find it generates a lot of smoke.
+This smoke is constant.
+If you are burning inside your home, this smoke also builds up as creosote inside your chimney.
 This is not only a safety hazard but a fire hazard as well.

 Creosote occurs in chimneys regardless, but when burning unseasoned firewood, the problem is intensified by quite a large margin.

-The last thing you want is creosote building up within your chimney.
 This buildup can ruin your chimney or even start a chimney fire, especially if not noticed right away.
-You can avoid this by not burning unseasoned firewood inside.
+You can avoid this by only burning seasoned firewood inside.

 Unseasoned Wood Does Not Generate Much Fire